-It is the most complete all in one Commodore system emulator package available.
+It is the most complete all-in-one Commodore system emulator package available.
 We definitely recommended VICE as a single point to emulate most Commodore systems.

 |VICE||The most configurable and advanced Commodore emulator, emulating a number of Commodore systems including the Commodore PET.
-Certainly recommended if you want to play around with more in depth settings.||Windows / OSX / L|
+Certainly recommended if you want to play around with more in-depth settings.||Windows / OSX / L|

 A lifelong avid gamer and computing enthusiast, Matt has decades of Retro Gaming experience.
 Now over 40 years old, Matt now even considers himself retro, but fortunately, nobody has developed a Matt emulator (not yet at least!).